Security Patching Helps Protect Your Business From a Cyberattack

 - Automate As Much As Possible – By automating the patch management function, you can reduce the risk of missing new releases and reduce the time from release to download and deployment.

-Establish A Patch Management process and stick to it.
-If you are a home user, follow your own plan.
-If you are a small to midsized business, enact company-wide IT best practices, so everyone is on the same page and your computer operations can be up-to-date and at peak performance.
+- Establish A Patch Management Process and Stick to It - If you are a home user, follow your own plan.
+If you are a small or midsized business, enact company-wide IT best practices and security awareness training, so everyone is on the same page and your computer operations can be up-to-date and secure.